kjonas65/compSys-e2017-sim/architecture-tools/README.md

 ## Usage

-The tools include an assembler `asm` and a simulator `sim`.
+The tools include an assembler `asm`, a simulator `sim`, and a trace-prettifier `trace`.

 To assemble a program use the assembler as follows:

     ./asm input-file [output-file]

 E.g.

-    ./asm test.x64 test.out
+    ./asm heapsort.x64 heapsort.x64.out

 If you leave out `output-file` the assembler will print out a prettyfied dump of the generated code.